emard/esp32blesynscan/BACKLASH.md

 ![backlash](/pic/motor-worm-backlash-adjustment.jpg)

-Backlash can be adjusted with minimal disassembly, no wires need to be removed but hood has to be released carefully being very gentle with wires.
+Backlash can be adjusted by minimal disassembly, no wires need to be removed but hood has to be released carefully and held by hands while unscrewing big screws while being very gentle with wires.

-With long flat screwdriver release by turning 180° counter-clockwise a big cylindric flat metallic screw, on the picture marked by red circle.
-There is a smaller black screw touching this big screw, this screw has hex hole for Allen wrench and is fixed in place by counter-tightened nut which is additionaly fixed with lacquer.
+With long flat screwdriver release the big cylindrical flat screw by turning 180° counter-clockwise.
+On the picture this flat screw is marked by red circle.
+There is a smaller black screw touching the big screw, this screw has hex hole for 2 mm Allen wrench and is fixed in place by counter-tightened 7 mm nut which is additionaly fixed with lacquer.

-With Hex Fork wrench and Hex Allen wrench break the lackquer and release hex nut to allow some space for adjustment like 1 mm.
+With Hex Fork wrench and Hex Allen wrench break the lacquer and release hex nut to allow some space for adjustment, like 1 mm.

-Partially assemble the mount to leave hood open and to have all the rest parts in place to hold the telescope tube, launch synscan software, set software backlash correction to zero and use cursors to move telescope by Visually monitoring backlash.
+Partially assemble the mount to leave hood open for access with Hex Allen wrench and to have neccesary parts in place to hold the telescope tube.
+Launch motor control software, set software backlash correction to zero and use cursors to move telescope by visually monitoring backlash.

-Change distance of the worm from sprocket wheel with turning the black screw with Hex Allen wrench until backlash disappears.
+Change distance of the worm from sprocket wheel by turning the black screw with Hex Allen wrench until backlash disappears.

 That,s it!
 After carefully tightening and assembling